 More info about Valletta

-A day visit to Valletta In this piece, I consider the findings of my day visit to Valletta, the beautiful capital city of this small Mediterranean paradise.
-As one enters Valletta, one is greeted by the exceptional Triton Fountain, a modernist piece of work that depicts three Tritons (the messenger of the sea in ancient […]
+In this piece, I consider the findings of my day visit to Valletta, the beautiful capital city of this small Mediterranean paradise.
+As one enters Valletta, one is greeted by the exceptional Triton Fountain, a modernist piece of work that depicts three Tritons (the messenger of the sea in ancient Greek mythology) holding up a […]

-Five must-see attractions on your visit to Valletta The Maltese capital of Valletta is world renowned for offering a melee of historical points of interest since its foundation by the Order of St. John in the 16th century.
-Check out our top five destinations in this great city as we explore the city’s political, religious […]
+The Maltese capital of Valletta is world renowned for offering a melee of historical points of interest since its foundation by the Order of St. John in the 16th century.
+Check out our Five must-see attractions on your visit to Valletta and best places to visit in Valletta as we explore the city’s political, religious […]